Prerequisites

 - Verify URL is exactly

-https://app.aident.ai/loadout/mcp - Check that your browser can reach app.aident.ai
+https://loadout.aident.ai/mcp - Check that your browser can reach loadout.aident.ai

 Reliable workarounds: